multicatch/multicatch/README.md

 ### Rust

 * [kafka-json-processor](https://github.com/multicatch/kafka-json-processor) - A processor that reads JSONs from Kafka topics, processes them and puts them in other selected Kafka topic.
+* [appium-client](https://github.com/multicatch/kafka-json-processor) - Rust client for Appium, for automated mobile app testing.
 * [rubble-templates](https://github.com/multicatch/rubble-rs) - a templating engine in Rust indended to be used to interpolate text with custom extendable syntax.
 Published at [crates.io](https://crates.io/crates/rubble-templates).
 * [axxd](https://github.com/multicatch/axxd) - an axx file decryption tool.
 This tool can decrypt AxCrypt-encrypted files.

+### Java/JEE

+* [java-logger-benchmark](https://github.com/multicatch/java-logger-benchmark) - a benchmark of a few most popular logging libraries in Java, with a complete report.
+* [NuciferaChat](https://github.com/multicatch/Nucifera-Chat) - my attempt at making my custom chat server in JEE with my custom encryption, tested to be working on Glassfish.
+* [MockGiven](https://github.com/multicatch/MockGiven) - my testing tool to make mocking and testing with BDD quicker (with scenarios defined in code, not in external files like in Cucumber).
+* [zoo](https://github.com/multicatch/zoo) - a project I made for my software engineering classes that presents a sample use of UML.

 ### C#